clblamires/ninesjournal/_posts/2020-06-14-preparation.md

 Our preparations for the journey done, we returned to the Dragon Tooth Inn to discuss where our journey would now lead us.
 We had a couple of roads ahead of us now.
 Our two remaining heroic tasks were to go to the Necropolis at Telamok and recover the weapons of the Dragonlords, or to go to the Obsidian Sierras and relight Azorius’s Mithral Forge.
 We cast our votes in a draw.
 Actaeon seemed insistent on not going to the Necropolis.
 I didn’t want to tell my companions that the reason I wanted to go to the Forge was because maybe Azorius could make me something with my new material.

 Actaeon, usually quiet and collected – except in battle – was very animated.
 He adamantly did not want to go to the Necropolis.
 Clio stood up to the towering man and ushered him outside to speak to him privately about it.
-Shadow tried to listen in on their conversation but was frustrated to learn that the conversation was telepathically.
+Shadow tried to listen in on their conversation but was frustrated to learn that the conversation was telepathic.

 Meanwhile, Briar and Torag and I spoke.
 Briar had bought me some special lotion.
 She said it was because I kept changing my face, so she wasn’t sure if it dried my skin or anything.
 It’s such a wonderful gift because, yes, it does make my skin dry!
 She’s so thoughtful!
 She really is in a much better mood now that Herkus was well and quietly snoring in the next room over.
 I asked her if she and Clio might be willing to teach me Sylvan.
 She told me to purchase a few select items from the market – pens, some paper for practicing, and more – and she’d be very happy to help me learn it.

 Torag laughed at the notion.
 Up until this point, I honestly thought he was fey.
-But no, he’s a mortal that is stuck in the form of a minotaur and nothing more.
+But no, he’s a mortal that is stuck in the form of a minotaur.
 He and Briar have always had a strange animosity towards each other, but it seemed much more playful now.
 He suggested (and Briar agreed) that my learning would be well spent in learning the lore of the Emerald Isles, its history, its pantheon, and the like.
 So, now I have teachers!
 Briar and Clio will teach me Sylvan, and Torag will help with history lessons!

 Actaeon and Clio came back in.
 Clio looked sullen and told us she would vote for the Forge as well.
 She did not say why, but that Actaeon needed some time before he would be prepared to go to the Necropolis.
 Our plans were made.
 At dawn, we would make our way south towards the Obsidian Sierras.
 Torag and Actaeon had the directions to it.
 Our next task was to relight the Mithral Forge.